 Jessica Faleiro is a Goa-based, adult third culture kid who writes fiction, poetry, essays and travel pieces.
 Her poems, stories and non-fiction have appeared in Asia Literary Review, Indian Quarterly, IndiaCurrents, Coldnoon, Joao Roque Literary Journal, Rockland Lit, Mascara Literary Review, Muse India and the Times of India.
 She published her first novel ‘Afterlife: Ghost stories from Goa’ about the gothic, against a Goan backdrop, in 2012.
 Jessica has an MA in Creative Writing from Kingston University, UK.
 She gives talks on creativity, and writing workshops to help improve craft.
 For more info, please visit her website: https://jessicafaleiro.wordpress.com/about/

-K.R.
-Meera is a multi-award-winning writer and columnist who has published more than a dozen books including short stories, novels and essays, winning some of the most prestigious literary prizes including the Kerala Sahitya Akademi Awards for short story and novel, the Vayalar Award and the Odakkuzhal Award.
-In 2015 she won the Kendra Sahitya Akademi Award for Aarachar, widely hailed as a contemporary classic and the best seller in Malayalam with more than 150,000 copies in less than three years.
-It is published by Penguin Books India as Hangwoman and was short listed for the DSC literary prize.
-Her other translated works include Yellow Is The Colour Of Longing, The Gospel of Yudas, The Poison Of Love ( all published by Penguin) and And Slowly Forgetting That Tree ( OUP).
-Yellow Is The Colour Of Longing was shortlisted for the Crossword Prize for Translation and The Poison Of Love is long listed for The DSC Prize 2017 and shortlisted for the Atta Ghalatta Literary Prize. .
-She lives in Kottayam with her husband Dileep and daughter Shruthi.
+K R Meera is a multi-award-winning writer and columnist with more than a dozen books including short stories, novels and essays which have won her prestigious literary prizes including the Kerala Sahitya Akademi Awards, the Vayalar Award, and the Odakkuzhal Award.
+In 2015 she won the Kendra Sahitya Akademi Award for Aarachar (2012), widely hailed as a contemporary classic.
+It is published in English as Hangwoman (2016) and was shortlisted for the DSC Literary Prize.
+Her other translated works include And Slowly Forgetting That Tree (2015); Yellow Is The Colour Of Longing (2016), which was shortlisted for the Crossword Prize for Translation; The Gospel of Yudas (2016); and The Poison Of Love (2017), shortlisted for the Atta Ghalatta Literary Prize.
+Meera lives in Kottayam with her husband Dileep and daughter Shruthi.

 Karan Anshuman is a screenwriter and filmmaker based in Mumbai, India.
-He is the director of the 2015 film Bangistan and the creator and director of Inside Edge, India’s first Amazon Original.
-An ex-film critic for Mumbai Mirror, he spends his time nerding out on film, trivia, science and design.
-Kashmirnāmā is his debut novel.
+He is the director of the 2015 satire film Bangistan and the creator and director of the sports drama Inside Edge, India’s first Amazon Original, which went on to become a successful, award-winning show.
+Currently he is making another series titled Mirzapur, a hinterland gangster drama.
+Anshuman is the co-founder of Dreamscape, a tech/design firm and of upperstall.com, a cinema portal that was rated as one of the top three film sites in the world by Time magazine.
+An ex-film critic for Mumbai Mirror, he spends his time nerding out on film, trivia, science, history and design.
+Kashmirnāmā (2017) - a high octane political thriller - is his debut novel.

 Kaustubh Naik has a Masters in Performance Studies from the School of Culture and Creative Expression, Ambedkar University, Delhi and is currently a research scholar at the School of Arts and Aesthetics, JNU.
 He is keenly interested in 20th century Goan history, public spheres, nationalism, and debates around caste and language in Goa.
 He is a freelance writer and translator.
 His writings have appeared in The Goan, Akshar and The Caravan Magazine.
 He has been awarded the DD Kosambi Junior Research Fellowship for the period 2016-18 by the Directorate of Art and Culture, Government of Goa.